Electrohydraulic servo valve: Control

 A servo valve receives pressurized hydraulic fluid from a source, typically a hydraulic pump.
 It then transfers the fluid to a hydraulic cylinder in a closely controlled manner.
-Typically, the valve will move the spool proportionnaly to an electrical signal that it receives, indirectly controlling flow rate.
+Typically, the valve will move the spool proportionally to an electrical signal that it receives, indirectly controlling flow rate.
 Simple hydraulic control valves are binary, they are either on or off.
 Servo valves are different in that they can continuously vary the flow they supply from zero up to their rated maximum flow, or until the output pressure reaches the supplied pressure.
 More complex servo valves can control other parameters.
 For instance, some have internal feedback so that the input signal effectively control flow or output pressure, rather than spool position.

 Servo valves are often used in a feedback control where the position or force on a hydraulic cylinder is measured, and fed back into a controller that varies the signal sent to the servo valve.
 This allows very precise control of the cylinder.